 Family law in Central Texas

-He is currently licensed in Texas, California and Colorado.
+He is licensed in Texas, Colorado, and California.

 Family-law situations can be challenging and stressful.
 Our passion is focused on helping families navigate difficult scenarios.

 Who we are and how we act around our family, close friends and colleagues is often not who we are and how we act when we are dealing with a divorcing spouse, their family, or their attorney.

 Our firm is relentlessly dedicated to helping you maintain the dignity, integrity and respect that you deserve, helping you when you fall, and providing solutions and tools to use when you don’t feel like “taking the high road.”

 A way of appearing or behaving that suggests seriousness and self-control; the quality of being worthy of honor or respect

 The quality of being honest and fair; firm adherence to a code of especially moral values or principles

 A feeling of admiring someone or something that is good, valuable, or important; a feeling or understanding that someone or something is important, serious, valuable, etc. and should be treated in an appropriate way

 Family law is one of the most challenging areas of law to practice because of the deeply emotional, personal and psychological issues involved, many of which involve children, family relationships, and established friendships on both sides … and now everyone involved is thrown into an uncertain, unpleasant, and unwelcome situation.